 - Launch PuTTYgen.

-- Select the location and file name of the public key and click on Save.
+- Select the save location and file name, and click Save.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.